Anisotropic Gigahertz Antiferromagnetic Resonances of the Easy-Axis van der Waals Antiferromagnet CrSBr

 We investigate the antiferromagnetic resonances of CrSBr by placing the crystal on a coplanar waveguide and measuring the microwave absorption spectrum using a two-port vector network analyzer.
-For the measurements reported in the main text, we align the crystal with its long axis (i.e., the \emph{a}-axis) perpendicular to the waveguide, such that the N\'eel axis $\hat{N}$ (i.e., the \emph{b}-axis) is perpendicular to the in-plane RF field ($H_{RF}$).
+For the measurements reported in the main text, we align the crystal with its long axis (i.e., the \emph{a} axis) perpendicular to the waveguide, such that the N\'eel axis $\hat{N}$ (i.e., the \emph{b} axis) is perpendicular to the in-plane RF field ($H_{RF}$).
 An external DC magnetic field is swept in-plane, either perpendicular ($H_\perp$), parallel ($H_\parallel$), or at intermediate angles relative to $\hat{N}$ (Fig.\ 1c).
 (See supplementary information, Section I for spectrum acquisition details.)
 We use a low microwave power, -20 dBm, to avoid any significant sample heating and to measure the magnetic resonance induced microwave absorption in the linear response regime.
-We verify that the spectra are insensitive to the incident power in this regime (supplementary information, section IX).
+We verify that the spectra are insensitive to the incident power in this regime (supplementary information, section VIII).
 Representative transmission spectra as a function of applied field at 5 K are shown in Fig.\ 2.
 Dark green features represent strong microwave absorption due to resonance modes.
-We observe two resonance modes in the $H_\perp$ configuration and show their dependence on magnetic field in Fig.\ 2a up to the maximum applied field of $\pm$ 0.6 T. Below, we will identify the two resonances in Fig.\ 2a as acoustic and optical modes originating from an initial spin-flop configuration in which the two spin sublattices are canted away from the easy axis.
+We observe two resonance modes in the $H_\perp$ configuration and show their dependence on magnetic field in Fig.\ 2a up to the maximum applied field of $\pm$ 0.57 T. Below, we will identify the two resonances in Fig.\ 2a as acoustic and optical modes originating from an initial spin-flop configuration in which the two spin sublattices are canted away from the easy axis.